 TCD Checklist

 Writing EBC Handout Forming EBC Tool

 Organizing EBC Tool

 EBC Criteria Checklist II

 ACTIVITIES

 1- INDEPENDENT READING AND MAKING EBCs

 Students independently review the text and use the Forming EBC Tool to develop an evidence-based claim.

 2- MODEL WRITING EBCs

 The teacher introduces and models writing evidence-based claims using a claim developed in Part 3.

 3- WRITING EBCs IN PAIRS

 In pairs, students write evidence-based claims using one of their claims from Part 3.

 4- CLASS DISCUSSION OF WRITTEN EBCs

 The class discusses the written evidence-based claims of volunteer student pairs.

 5- READ ALOUD AND CLASS DISCUSSION

 The class discusses their new evidence-based claims and students read aloud portions of the text.

 6- INDEPENDENT WRITING OF EBCs

 Students independently write their new evidence-based claims.

 ALIGNMENT TO CCSS

-TARGETED STANDARD(S): RI.7.1 W.7.9b
+TARGETED STANDARD(S): RI.9-10.1 W.9-10.9b

-RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RI.9-10.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

-W.7.9b: Draw evidence from literary or informational texts to support analysis, reflection, and research.
+W.9-10.9b: Draw evidence from literary or informational texts to support analysis, reflection, and research.

-SUPPORTING STANDARD(S): RI.7.2 RI.7.3 SL.7.1
+SUPPORTING STANDARD(S): RI.9-10.2 RI.9-10.3 SL.9-10.1 W.8.4

-RI.7.2: Determine two or more central ideas in a text and analyze their development over the course of the text; provide an objective summary of the text.
+RI.9-10.2: Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.

-RI.7.3: Analyze the interactions between individuals, events, and ideas in a text (e.g., how ideas influence individuals or events, or how individuals influence ideas or events).
+RI.9-10.3: Analyze how the author unfolds an analysis or series of ideas or events, including the order in which the points are made, how they are introduced and developed, and the connections that are drawn between them.

-SL.7.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+SL.9-10.1: Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9-10 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.